KeithCes/Bringers/Bringers/notes.md

 # stuff to add later

+- inform bringer of orderer cancel
+- inform orderer of bringer cancel
 - send email receipt of transaction on completion
 - handle card declined case for orders
 - our db rules are non-existant, should probably add some